Our Columbus, OH Medical Malpractice Lawyer Can Help You Get the Compensation You Deserve

 - Initial consultation: We offer a free, confidential consultation to discuss your experience and explore legal options.

-- Investigation: If you choose to move forward, we conduct a thorough investigation, which may include gathering records, interviewing witnesses, and consulting with experts.
+- Investigation: If you choose to move forward, we will conduct a thorough investigation, which may include gathering records, interviewing witnesses, and consulting with experts.

 - Legal strategy: Based on our findings, we develop a comprehensive legal strategy tailored to your specific situation and goals.

-- Filing a claim: We prepare and file the appropriate legal claims against all responsible parties such as the care provider and/or hospital.
+- Filing a claim: We prepare and file the appropriate legal claims against all responsible parties, such as the care provider and/or hospital.

 - Resolution: We work toward resolution through settlement negotiations or, when necessary, trial proceedings.